muslewski/flask-next-videogen/README.md

 ## TODO:

+- [ ] Change videoObject to array of videoObjects and limit the videoDuration to maximum of 10s / allow for chosing many videos
-- [ ] Set duration of video item when finding new video
+- [x] Set duration of video item when finding new video
 - [x] Add Different Voices Actor
 - [ ] Add Draggable width in Home between two main divs.
 - [ ] Add Settings